Koppelman formulas on affine cones over smooth projective complete intersections: The Andersson-Samuelsson integral operator for affine cones over smooth projective complete intersections

 in the sense of distributions on $X$.
 As the $\varphi_j$ are bounded, $\{ \mathcal{K} \varphi_j\}_j$ is a sequence of bounded forms with $\mathcal{K} \varphi_j \to \mathcal{K} \varphi$ and $\dq \mathcal{K} \varphi_j \to \dq \mathcal{K}\varphi$ in $L^p(D)$.
 Hence, we obtain $\mathcal{K}\varphi \in \Dom \dq_s^{(p)}$ by Lemma \ref{lem:cut-off2}. \end{proof}

 {\bf Acknowledgments.} This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant RU 1474/2 within DFG's Emmy Noether Programme.
 The first author was supported by the Swedish Research Council.
+The authors wish to thank the unknown referee for the careful reading and some suggestions which helped to improve the readability of the paper.